1. Conversational Voice AI in 2026

 Measuring true voice-to-voice latency is challenging to do programmatically.
 Some of the latency happens deep inside the operating system.
 So most observability tools just measure time-to-first-(audio)-byte.
 This is a reasonable proxy for total voice-to-voice latency, but again please note that things you don't measure — like phrase endpointing variation and network round-trip time — can become problematic if you have no way to track them.

-If you are building conversational AI applications, 800ms voice-to-voice latency is a good target to aim for.
+If you are building conversational AI applications, 1,500 ms voice-to-voice latency is an important target to aim for.
 Here's a breakdown of a voice-to-voice round trip from a user's microphone, to the cloud, and back.
-These numbers are fairly typical, and the total is about 1s.
-800ms is challenging, though not impossible, to consistently achieve with today's LLMs!
+These numbers are fairly typical, and the total is about 1,200 ms. So 1,500 ms is challenging — if your telephony provider adds a few hundred milliseconds, you're over budget — but is possible to achieve with today's best AI models and an efficient framework like Pipecat.

 A voice-to-voice conversation round trip — latency breakdown.

-We have demonstrated Pipecat agents that achieve 500ms voice-to-voice latency by hosting all models within the same GPU-enabled cluster, and optimizing all models for latency instead of throughput.
-This approach is not widely used today.
-Hosting models is expensive.
-And open weights LLMs are used less often for voice AI than the best proprietary models like GPT-4o or Gemini.
-See the next section for a discussion of LLMs for voice agents.
+We have demonstrated Pipecat agents that achieve voice-to-voice latency as low as 500 ms, by hosting all models within the same GPU-enabled cluster, and optimizing all models for latency instead of throughput.

 Because latency is so important for voice use cases, latency will come up often throughout this guide.